Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-24-alien-world.md

 Regaari considered calling bullshit - it was a phrase he'd learned early on from Shoo's movies, and loved - but decided against it.
 It would only antagonize them, and be unlikely to work.

 "Not that I'm authorised to make a formal offer..." he started.
 "But the Clans might well be interested in closer ties with humanity over the coming years.
-Knowing who your enemies are might shape that decision, or prepare us for coming up against them…"
+Knowing who your enemies are might shape that decision, or prepare us for coming up against them..."

 Again, there was a borderline-telepathic silent conversation between Knight and Powell that took little more than enough time for both men to glance at one another.
 "Well said," Knight agreed.
-"I'll… need to take advice from my colleagues and superiors on that, however."
+"I'll... need to take advice from my colleagues and superiors on that, however."

 "By all means."
 Regaari agreed.
-"Now… on to the matter of Ayma and I visiting Earth…"
+"Now... on to the matter of Ayma and I visiting Earth..."

 ___